tldr-pages/tldr/pages/common/cavif.md

 # cavif

 > PNG/JPEG to AVIF converter.
-Written in almost pure rust.
+Written in Rust.
 > See also: `convert`.
 > More information: <https://github.com/kornelski/cavif-rs>.